 – Sue and Ray Mooers, Dusty Strings

-Photo (left to right): Ray Mooers of Dusty Strings, Sylvia Woods, Kathy DeAngelo (Festival Director)
+Photo: Ray Mooers of Dusty Strings, Sylvia Woods, Kathy DeAngelo (Festival Director)

 David Kolacny, President of the International Society of Folk Harpers and Craftsmen wrote this "Note from the President" in the Fall 2015 issue of the Folk Harp Journal.